 Elkonin Boxes

-Elkonin boxes build phonological awareness skills by segmenting words into individual sounds, or phonemes.
+Elkonin boxes are used to build phonological awareness skills by having children segment spoken words into their individual sounds (phonemes).
 To use Elkonin boxes, a child listens to a word and moves a token into a box for each sound or phoneme.
-In some cases different colored tokens may be used for consonants and vowels or just for each phoneme in the word.

 Why use Elkonin boxes?